smartnodes-lab/tensorlink/README.md

 organizations to collaborate, share resources, and scale models dynamically—bringing the power of distributed training to a broader community.

-* **Distributed Model Wrapper**: connects your model to a network of GPUs, managing everything from model distribution to execution behind the scenes
-  * Supports `nn.Module` methods and queries (e.g., forward, backward, parameters)
-* **Distributed Optimizer:** A coordinated optimizer that works in tandem with distributed models, supporting essential methods like `step` and `zero_grad`
-* **Node Frameworks:** Worker and Validator node frameworks for sharing computing power and securing network activities.
-  * The architecture enables the creation of private networks/jobs that can function independently of the public network.
+- `DistributedModel`: A flexible wrapper for `torch.nn.Module` designed to simplify distributed machine learning workflows.
+    - Provides methods for parsing, distributing, and integrating PyTorch models across devices.
+    - Supports standard model operations (e.g., `forward`, `backward`, `parameters`).
+    - Automatically manages partitioning and synchronization of model components across nodes.
+    - Seamlessly supports both data and model parallelism.

+- `DistributedOptimizer`: An optimizer wrapper built for `DistributedModel` to ensure synchronized parameter updates across distributed nodes.
+   - Compatible with native PyTorch and Hugging Face optimizers.

+- Nodes Types (`tensorlink.nodes`): Tensorlink provides three key node types to enable robust distributed machine learning workflows:
+   - `UserNode`: Handles job submissions and result retrieval, facilitating interaction with `DistributedModel` for training and inference.
+Required for public network participation.
+   - `WorkerNode`: Manages active jobs, connections to users, and processes data for model execution.
+   - `ValidatorNode`: Secures and coordinates training tasks and node interactions, ensuring job integrity on the public network.

+- **Public Computational Resources**: By default, Tensorlink nodes are integrated with a smart contract-secured network, enabling:
+   - Incentive mechanisms to reward contributors for sharing computational power.
+   - Access to both free and paid machine learning resources.
+   - Configuration options for private networks, supporting local or closed group machine learning workflows.

 ### Limitations in this Release

 - Bugs, performance issues, and limited network availability are expected.
 - **Model Support**: Tensorlink currently supports scriptable PyTorch models (`torch.jit.script`) and select open-source Hugging Face models not requiring API-keys.
    - **Why?** Security and serialization constraints for un-trusted P2P interactions.
 We're actively working on custom serialization methods to support all PyTorch model types.
 Feedback and contributions to accelerate this effort are welcome!
+- **Job Constraints**:
+    - **Model Size**: Due to limited worker availability in this initial release, public jobs are best suited for models under ~1 billion parameters.
+        - **Future Plans**: We are actively expanding network capacity, and the next update (expected soon) will increase this limit, enabling support for larger models and more complex workflows.
-- **Job Constraints**: Public jobs are currently limited to one worker due to network availability.
-As a result, data parallel acceleration is currently disabled.
-This will be activated as the pool of workers grows, and can also be enabled in the source code for local jobs/clusters.
+    - **Worker Allocation**: Public jobs are currently limited to one worker.
+Data parallel acceleration is temporarily disabled for public tasks but can be enabled for local jobs or private clusters.
-- Internet latency and connection speeds can significantly impact performance of public jobs, which may become problematic for certain training and inference scenarios.
+- Internet latency and connection speeds can significantly impact the performance of public jobs, which may become problematic for certain training and inference scenarios.

-## Getting Started with Tensorlink
+## Training and Inference with Tensorlink

 ### Installation